Harriet Avenue Traffic Calming Project

 Project improvements include a pedestrian hybrid beacon on Harriet Avenue and McCoy Avenue, speed humps, spot island bulb-outs, buffered bike lanes, green bikelanes at conflict points at McCoy Avenue and Elam Avenue, widened sidewalk at San Tomas Aquino Creek, and the upgrade of ADA curb ramps to compliance.

-Resolution 12370 – Approving Plans and Specifications, Authorizing Advertisement of Bids, Authorizing the Public Works Director to Award the Contract and Other Associated Actions for Harriet Avenue Traffic Calming Project 18NN.
+Resolution 12370 - Approving Plans and Specifications, Authorizing Advertisement of Bids, Authorizing the Public works Director to Award the Contract and Other Associated Actions for Harriett Avenue Traffic Calming Project 18NN.

 2-Week Advance Notice - General information regarding the project will be delivered to the residents living within a 300 foot radius of the project limits.